A recipe for Garlic Butter Shrimp that makes the most plump and juicy sautéed shrimp! Perfect for serving over pasta, rice, or zoodles!

 - 2 large garlic cloves, minced

-- Heat a large skillet with butter and remaining olive oil on medium heat
+- Heat a large skillet with a splash of olive oil on medium-high heat.